openfaas/ingress-operator/README.md

 * `tls` whether to provision a TLS certificate using JetStack's [cert-manager](https://github.com/jetstack/cert-manager)

-* `issuer` which issuer to use, this may be a staging or production issuer.
+* `issuerRef` which issuer to use, this may be a staging or production issuer.

 ## Status